-Soragoi are solid-colored grey or silver koi.
+Soragoi are solid colored grey or silver koi.

 Just like Chagoi, Soragoi are closely related to their wild carp ancestors, and can grow to be very large in size.
-Full-grown Soragoi commonly reaching over 30 inches in length.
+Full-grown Soragoi commonly reach over 30 inches in length.
 Additionally, their close relation to wild carp means they are very calm and docile as they grow older.
 If you attempt to teach your koi to hand feed, a mature Soragoi will almost certainly be one of the first koi to come up and take the food right out of your hand.
 However, remember that it takes time and patience to teach any koi to hand feed, no matter the variety.

 Although Soragoi are nowhere near as colorful and flashy as most other koi varieties, their simple appearance, coupled with their docile nature, can provide a wonderful balance to the other koi in your pond.